macalinao/tunneler/README.md

 A 3D adventure game that puts you to sleep.

 It's my first game with LibGDX.
-I am currently making this game to learn LibGDX and Android.
+I am currently making this game to learn LibGDX and OpenGL.

 ## Building